rugbedbugg/rugbedbugg/README.md

 ---

-- ⚡ Fun fact: Around half of all people possess a special skill or talent that sets them apart, even if it's something simple that brings joy to others.
+- ⚡ Fun fact: 1 in 2 people possess a special skill or talent that sets them apart, even if it's something simple that brings joy to others.
 Not me, so it has to be...

 ### Thanks for stopping by, see you soon! 😄